aminosbh/basic-c-sdl-game/IDE_USAGE.md

-# CMake sdl project - IDE usage
+# CMake project - IDE usage

 There is many IDEs that support CMake projects.
 It could be natively or via plugins.<br>
 This is a short tutorial on how we can use some IDEs to open a CMake project on linux: